bml-research/data_analysis_bml/excel/excel_06_data_cleaning_exercises.md

 ### Exercise 4

-Load the [Beta-Lactamase](https://www.kaggle.com/datasets/thedataprof/betalactamase) dataset in Excel using the csv import tool.
+Load the [Beta-Lactamase](https://www.kaggle.com/datasets/thedataprof/betalactamase) dataset in Excel using the `csv import` tool.
 This dataset contains several csv files.
 Just use the first (CHEMBL1989.csv).

 This dataset contains empty data cells.

-Make the empty cells more explicit in Excel by converting them to #N/A.
+Make the empty cells more explicit in Excel by converting them to `#N/A`.
 Count how many cells you have:
 - in total
 - with missing data